MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 ## Know cloud design patterns

 Cloud design patterns are a fundamental building block of architecture.
-Cloud-based architecture and application design are often an exercise of pattern recognition.
+Cloud-based architecture and application design are often an exercise in pattern recognition.

 **Evaluate a workload's functional and nonfunctional requirements to recognize patterns**.
 Look for opportunities to map your design to use cases via standardized patterns.